vgmstream/vgmstream/.github/ISSUE_TEMPLATE/feature-or-format-request.md

 ---

 **READ THIS AND THEN DELETE IT.
-Do not submit issues related to converting audio to video game music formats.
+Do not submit issues related to converting audio _TO_ video game music formats.
 This goes beyond the scope of this project.**